Batuhan Karadeniz

 Batuhan Karadeniz (born 24 April 1991) is a former Turkish professional footballer.

 Started his career at İçerenköy Spor Kulübü at the age of 10, Karadeniz rose to fame at Süper Lig club Beşiktaş, where he played in youth levels between 2003 and 2007, and made his Süper Lig debut in the 2007-08 Season.
 He was also the youngest scorer of Süper Lig, scoring at the age of 16.
-Having disciplinary issues, Karadeniz left Beşiktaş in 2010 and player at Süper Lig level until the end of 2015–16, played at Eskişehirspor, Trabzon, Elazığspor and, Sivasspor.
+Having disciplinary issues, Karadeniz left Beşiktaş in 2010 and played at Süper Lig level until the end of 2015–16, played at Eskişehirspor, Trabzon, Elazığspor and, Sivasspor.
 The following years he was rather a journey man, spending each and every season in different teams other than Bandırmaspor.
 A highly demanded player, he played in TFF First League and Second League play-offs between 2017 and 2022 in 4 different teams during his spells.

 Being a prolific forward in youth levels, Karadeniz would represent Turkey only on two occasions, called up by Fatih Terim, between 2008 and 2009.